 ~*~

-We made good time into camp, covering the distance in a little under 3.5 hours.
+We made good time to camp, covering the distance in a little under 3.5 hours.
 Luckily, there were still plenty of campsites to be found and we set up shop in a flat site with nice views of the lake.
-It was a good thing we were prompt getting our camp set up because around 5:30 a light drizzle began to fall.
+It was a good thing we were prompt in getting our camp set up because around 5:30 a light drizzle began to fall.
 The drizzle intensified to a steady rain that didn’t cease for the rest of the weekend.
 After a peaceful night of sleep serenaded by raindrops, I awoke at 4:45 AM to start breakfast and get ready for the ascent.

 Bad news.